The Rest of

 Air Forces during WWII who still believed they were in the

 Army Air Corps.
-Why is, perhaps, stated best by The
+Why is, perhaps, stated best by Wikipedia

 "World War II Air Corps personnel